Book Review: The Evangelicals: The Struggle to Shape America by Frances Fitzgerald (Book Review)

 My reflections:

 I enjoyed reading the book, which affirmed to me that my questions and thoughts were discussed and debated by great theologians hundreds of years ago.
-I found that the belief in the doctrine of the elect is not universal, that many Christians through history believe that all humans have the capacity to make a good choice and may be saved through their faith.
+I found that the belief in the doctrine of the elect is not universal, that many Christians throughout history believe that all humans have the capacity to make a good choice and may be saved through their faith.
 My view of faith as a journey, as opposed to a sudden conversion experience, was also affirmed.
 The current debate about the involvement of the church in social justice vs evangelism and salvation is the same as the historical debate.

 Today's debates about how to interpret prophecies about the end times are similar to the historic debates.
-While many Evangelicals believe that in the end times Christians are taken up in the rapture while those left behind experience great tribulations the great battle of Armageddon when Christ returns in power; others believe we all experience tribulations and Christians are taken up in the rapture when Christ returns in power (Premillennialism).
+While many Evangelicals believe that in the end times Christians are taken up in the rapture while those left behind experience great tribulations, the great battle of Armageddon, when Christ returns in power, others believe we all experience tribulations and Christians are taken up in the rapture when Christ returns in power (Premillennialism).
 The Protestant social gospel advocates of the late 1800s theorized Satan would be gradually defeated as the kingdom of God expands, each person's heart is changed, and then Christ returns and reigns in a millennium of peace (Postmillennialism).
 Historically, the Roman Catholic and Eastern Orthodox have taught that the millennium of Christ's reign is figurative, happening now in heaven and that the prophecies refer to a spiritual conflict rather than a conflict on earth (Amillennialism).
-None of these views are contrary to true Christianity holding one view or another on the end times does not affect our salvation.
+None of these views is contrary to true Christianity; holding one view or another on the end times does not affect our salvation.

 It is unfortunate that Christians have been so divided about how to live out our faith when the Bible calls us to unity.
 I do not see a conflict between faith and works.
 The Bible states we are saved by faith, and also that true faith will show in our thoughts, actions and behaviours.
 Once God saves us by grace, our hearts are transformed so that we can love one another.
 Our faith and actions work together; our actions make our faith complete.
 (James 2:18-22).
 Real faith expresses itself through love.
 (Luke 12:33-34, Galatians 5:6, 1 John 3:17).
 The law is summed up with Love your neighbour as yourself (Galatians 5:13-14, John 15:12).
 Jesus says that just as you can identify a tree by its fruit, people show their faith by their actions (Matthew 7:15-23, Matthew 25:40-45).
 Good work is the fruit of your salvation and demonstrates who reigns in your heart.